Lillydale Campground and Recreation Area is located along the shores of Dale Hollow Lake in the hills of Tennessee.

 The Accordian Bluff Hiking Trail is a 7.5 mile one-way trail that ascends to a ridge-top and back down to the shoreline of Dale Hollow Lake.
 The trail is ideal for birders and wildflower enthusiasts.
 This trail connects both Lillydale and Willow Grove Campgrounds and can be accessed via the trailhead located at the campground.

-Lillydale Campground features 114 campsites and one large group picnic shelter.
+Lillydale Campground features 112 single party campsites, one group island tent camping (double party) site, and one large group picnic shelter located in the day use.
 Electric hookups, drinking water, flush toilets and a dump station all create a comfortable camping experience.

 Two boat ramps, two volleyball courts and two swimming beaches offer additional recreational opportunities.